Skip to main content

 Lower-Carbon Fuels

-We believe that Renewable Natural Gas (RNG), Synthetic Natural Gas (SNG), hydrogen and renewable biofuels will play a critical role in the clean energy future, which is why we’re taking steps to research new technologies, conduct pilots and develop our expertise in this area.
+We believe that Renewable Natural Gas (RNG), Synthetic Natural Gas (SNG), hydrogen and renewable biofuels will play a critical role in the cleaner energy future, which is why we’re taking steps to research new technologies, conduct pilots and develop our expertise in this area.
 As a combined electric and natural gas utility, we’re studying the role that lower-carbon fuels can play both on the electric generation side as well as in our supply of piped energy to our current natural gas customers.

 We are exploring the use of renewable hydrogen or “green” hydrogen to run combustion turbines that produce electricity at our generation facilities.